 AASIO awards are given annually to persons who have made outstanding contributions in any area of agronomy, crop science, natural resources, horticultural science, soil science, environmental science, or plant biology.
 To be eligible for these awards the person has to be a current member of AASIO.

-Awards nomination for year 2020 are now closed.
+Awards nomination for year 2022 are now open and will close on September 1.

 Outstanding Agricultural Scientist Award